 All staff must ensure that their mobile phones, personal cameras and recording devices are stored securely during working hours on school premises or when on outings.
 (This includes visitors, volunteers and students)

-Mobile phones must not be used in any teaching area in school or within toilet or changing areas
+Mobile phones should not be used in any teaching area in school or within toilet or changing areas unless agreed with the Head Teacher.

 Only school equipment should be used to record classroom activities.
 Photos should be put on the school system as soon as possible and not sent to or kept on personal devices